 Cyberpunk 2077 Delayed and Crunched

-This wasn’t a good work for anyone at CDPR, despite the development crunch, Cyberpunk 2077 has been delayed again three weeks later for December 10th cancelling all pre-orders for the November date.
+This wasn’t a good week for anyone at CDPR, despite the development crunch, Cyberpunk 2077 has been delayed again three weeks later for December 10th cancelling all pre-orders for the November date.
 Another letter posted on their Twitter alerting the public and their staff at the same time of the new release date.

 It seems the current-gen platform is holding the game back while rumors speculated that Microsoft or Sony didn’t certify the 1.0 version even after the game went Gold.